 In this country, you can legally buy assault weapons.

 No, you can’t (see note).
 You cannot walk into a gun shop and buy an assault weapon.
 An assault weapon is a military weapon; it’s a gun capable of fully automatic fire.
 If you hold the trigger down, a fully automatic weapon will continue to fire rounds until the ammunition is exhausted.
-Think of a machine gun, like you see in the movies.
-The difference between an assault rifle and a machine gun or a sub-machine gun is the type of round it fires, the use of detachable magazines, and the capacity for selective fire (with an assault rifle you can fire single rounds, bursts of three rounds, or full auto).
+But it’s NOT a machine gun.
+A machine gun is only capable of automatic fire; it’s either on ‘safe’ or ‘automatic’.
+That’s it.
+An assault rifle has the capacity for selective fire: single rounds, bursts of three rounds, or full auto.

 Gun rights advocates know what an assault rifle is.
-If a gun control advocate gets into a discussion with a gun rights advocate and starts barking about assault weapons, the gun rights advocate can legitimately disregard what the gun control advocate is saying because he clearly doesn’t have a clue about firearms.
+If a gun control advocate gets into a discussion with a gun rights advocate and starts barking about assault weapons or machine guns, the gun rights advocate can legitimately disregard what the gun control advocate is saying because he clearly doesn’t have a clue about firearms.
 If chef Mario Batali hears a person talking about Kraft Mac & Cheez as Italian cuisine, he can rightly ignore him.

 So no, you can’t legally buy an assault weapon in the US.
 You can, though, walk into a gun shop and buy a semi-automatic firearm based on the design of an assault weapon.
 A semi-automatic weapon is one that fires a single round every time you pull the trigger.
 If you want to shoot, say, 30 rounds you have to pull the trigger 30 times.